 I’ve been gone for a minute but I’m back and ready to share

-Oh my loves I have missed you all more than I am able to express.
+Oh, my loves how you’ve been missed more than I am able to express.
 I hope you’re all well?
-Me and my little family are doing great but today I wanted to discuss, where I have been and why I haven’t been posting more.
+My little family and I are doing great but today I wanted to discuss some stuff.
+Where I have been and why I haven’t been posting more.
 My posting has been few and far between for a large chunk of this year.
 Which after 3 years of regular blogging feels weird.
+The title of ‘birth story’ may give you a big enough clue!

 As many of you may know from recent posts such as 5 Things You Might Not Know About Pregnancy or What To Pack In Your Hospital Bag I have been busy growing a human for the past 9 months.
 Last month he finally made his grand arrival and I thought I’d take a second to share my experience with you.